apollographql/apollo-kotlin/CONTRIBUTING.md

 * For expect/actual, it's sometime convenient to expose an interface even if it's not intended to be subclassed by callers like `MockServerInterface`.
 In that case, it's ok to use `FooInterface` for the interface and `Foo()` for the implementation to avoid having "DefaultFoo" everywhere when there's only one "Foo".
+* Builders may open the door to bad combination of arguments.
+This is ok.
+In that case, they should be detected at runtime and fail fast by throwing an exception.

 Java interop